 It seemed like a great way to introduce my first collection to a design savvy audience and a way to be associated with other emerging brands.

 Where do you see the brand in 5 years?

 Continuing to do what I love!
-I would like to be a go-to brand for unique pieces of jewelry, have an established customer base and have developed a number of selling channels.
+I would like to be a go-to brand for unique pieces of jewellery, have an established customer base and have developed a number of selling channels.
 I’m not looking for world domination, but I would like to be known as a brand with creative ideas and a sound customer service ethic.